CLOSE X

 But it’s not just the landscape that makes this drive a favorite with travelers worldwide.
 The area is rich in history, culture, music, and, best of all, the welcoming nature of the Irish themselves.

 The best way to see Ireland’s West Coast is by car since it provides flexibility.
 There’s so much to do and see in a relatively small area.
-Plus your car will allow you to veer off the beaten path, which you’ll continuously want to do.
-And you can stay at less-costly B&Bs and hotels outside of the popular tourist spots.
+Plus, your vehicle will allow you to veer off the beaten path, which you’ll continuously want to do.
+You can also stay at less costly B&Bs and hotels outside popular tourist spots.
+If you haven’t taken a long road trip like this before, we can help you with the planning.

 Planning a Tour of Ireland’s West Coast By Car